IE-Dev/ie-dev.github.io/README.md

 I also recommend that you lock it down to specific domains / IP addresses, this will avoid hitting rate limiting and large charges from your provider.

-If you are struggling with setting up autocomplete, feel free to message me and I'll try to get back to you with some hints and tips.
+If you are struggling with setting up autocomplete, feel free to message me, and I'll try to get back to you with some hints and tips.